pundir72/docs-stance/summarizer-agent.md

 - There are no automated tests.
 - The CI workflow does not actually select the dev Compose definition for dev branches.

-The system should not be presented as fully optimized or production-hardened until the priority-zero and priority-one items in this document are addressed.
+The priority-zero and priority-one items in this document should be addressed before treating the platform as fully optimized and production-hardened.

 ---